wuman/android-bsf-api/README.md

 ===============

 Android-bsf-api is a port/fork of the Apache Commons Bean Scripting Framework API for the Android platform.
-It includes the `javax.script.*` classes.
+It includes the `javax.script.*` classes defined in JSR-223.

 In addition to the bsf-api port, android-bsf-api also includes a modified implementation of the `sun.misc.Service` and the `javax.imageio.spi.ServiceRegistry` classes.

-These implementations look for service provider declarations in the `ANDROID-META-INF/services/` folder rather than the `META-INF/services` folder, which is normally stripped away by the Android `dex` packager.
+By default the `ScriptEngineManager` uses the `java.util.ServiceLoader` to load factories for `ScriptEngine` implementations in the Android framework on Gingerbread+ devices.
+For devices lower than Gingerbread, the included `Service` and `ServiceRegistry` classes are used to support backward compatibility.

 More information about the original bsf-api can be found at the [official BSF site](http://commons.apache.org/bsf/).